 Renaissance Humanism

-• Reviving Older Ideals: Humanists drew inspiration from classical notions of virtue, civic engagement, and the importance of a flourishing life on earth.
+Humanists also sought to revive classical ideals, drawing inspiration from ancient notions of virtue, civic engagement, and the importance of leading a flourishing life on earth.
+These ideals, rooted in the classical tradition, complemented and sometimes challenged the prevailing religious ethical systems of the era.

 An Unfinished Transition

-It’s important to remember that the Renaissance didn’t create a clean break from Medieval thought.
-Religious ethics remained powerful, and tensions between faith and emerging humanism shaped many debates.
-Still, this period laid the groundwork for shifting perspectives on the sources of ethics:
+It is crucial to recognize that the Renaissance did not represent a complete break from medieval thought.
+Religious ethics retained their dominance, and the period was characterized by tensions between faith and the emerging humanist perspective.
+These debates laid the groundwork for evolving ideas about the sources of morality.

 Modern Ethical Theories